vmware-archive/cascade/README.md

 ====

 #### Flex fails during build with an error related to ```yyin.rdbuf(std::cin.rdbuf())``` on OSX.
-This has to do with the version of flex that you're using.
-Some versions of port will install an older version.
+This is related to the version of flex that you have installed; some versions of port will install an older revision.
 Try using the version of flex provided by XCode in ```/usr/bin/flex```.

 #### How do I ssh into the DE10's ARM core using a USB cable?
 (Coming soon.)